-After reading it, I couldn't wait to sit down with him for a Q&A. (My questions are in bold.)
+After reading it, I couldn't wait to sit down with him for this Q&A:

 Saturated fat is a fundamental building block for brain cells.
 It’s certainly interesting to consider that one of the richest sources of saturated fat in nature is human breast milk.

-Similarly, cholesterol is vital for a well functioning brain.
-Cholesterol functions as a brain protective antioxidant.
+Similarly, cholesterol is vital for a well-functioning brain.
+Cholesterol functions as a brain-protective antioxidant.
 It is the raw material from which our bodies make vitamin D, a fundamental player in preserving brain function.
-In addition, cholesterol is the precursor for the sex hormones estrogen, progesterone and testosterone – all of which contribute to healthy brain function.
-While the brain constitutes about 2-3% of our total body weight, an impressive 25% of the body’s cholesterol is found in the brain.
-So when the FDA last year began requiring consumer warnings on certain cholesterol lowering medications related to memory decline and other cognitive issues, it wasn’t surprising.
-Indeed, it has now been shown that in the elderly, those folks whose cholesterol levels are the highest may have as much as a 70% risk reduction for dementia.
+In addition, cholesterol is the precursor for the sex hormones estrogen, progesterone and testosterone — all of which contribute to healthy brain function.
+While the brain constitutes about 2-3 percent of our total body weight, an impressive 25 percent of the body’s cholesterol is found in the brain.
+So when the FDA last year began requiring consumer warnings on certain cholesterol-lowering medications related to memory decline and other cognitive issues, it wasn’t surprising.
+Indeed, it has now been shown that in the elderly, those folks whose cholesterol levels are the highest may have as much as a 70 percent risk reduction for dementia.